Skip to main content

 About EarthLink Internet in District of Columbia

 As the seat of federal government and a major professional hub, District of Columbia residents benefit from EarthLink's multi-technology approach to internet service.
-EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Washington, D.C. (including adjacent communities), offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.
+EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Washington, D.C. (including adjacent communities), offering symmetrical speeds that support streaming, gaming, remote work.
+Smart home devices simultaneously.

 The nation's capital has some of the country's highest broadband adoption rates.
 With a large population of government employees, professionals, and students, fast internet is essential across all neighborhoods.
 Even in less-connected neighborhoods east of the Anacostia River, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
 This flexibility makes EarthLink a viable option for District of Columbia residents across a range of communities.

 One of EarthLink's standout features in District of Columbia is the absence of contracts on all plans.
-Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees and no surprise price increases during a locked-in period.
+Whether you choose the entry-level Fiber 300 plan or the blazing-fast Fiber 5 Gig tier, there are no early termination fees.
+No surprise price increases during a locked-in period.
 Combined with unlimited data on every plan, EarthLink positions itself as a straightforward, transparent choice for District of Columbia households that want reliable internet without the fine print.

 EarthLink Internet Plans in District of Columbia